Minh-tao/DailyHabitTracker/Readme.md

 The text field on top of the calendar denotes the current date the user is on; when the application is started, this text field is automatically set to the current date on the user's system time.
 When the user is finished with their day, they can press the "End the Current Day" button to move onto the next day, which would carry over all tasks the user had on their to-do list on the previous day and set them to being incomplete.

 Moving onto a new day also saves the user's tasks and their completion statuses of the previous day; the user can see this information by navigating to the previous day on the calendar.
-When the calendar is on a day prior to the current date denoted above the calendar, the user can only see tasks and their completion statuses on those days; they cannot add new tasks or interact with the to-do list.
+When the calendar is on a day prior to the current date denoted above the calendar, the user can only view the to-do list; they cannot add new tasks or otherwise interact with the to-do list.

 ![Application when navigating to a date other than the current date](https://i.imgur.com/u6WvCGS.png)